prarsena/CS180-Fall2024-LectureNotes/Chapter 6 - Classes.md

 To avoid stale data, it is best to calculate the value of that data within a method rather than store it in a variable.

 ## Instance Fields and Methods
-(Slide 37-38)
-The most important distinction between methods (chapter 5) is between Static and Non-Static methods (which are known as INSTANCE methods).

-Instance methods allow you to create numerous instances of an Object class, and work with them independently.
+Constructors allow you to create numerous instances of an Object class, and work with them independently.
 For example:

 ```java
 Rectangle kitchen = new Rectangle(12.5, 12.5);